How long does it take to get a tooth pulled?

 ▲ Section references – Bataineh, Kanaa, Kammerer, Nusstein

-c) Performing pre and post-operative events will add some time to your appointment.
+Performing pre and post-operative events will add some time to your procedure.

 Beyond just working with your tooth, some appointment time will need to be set aside for needed pre and post-operative duties.
 Many of these will be performed by members of your dentist’s staff.